 Supply chains are complex.
-The growing interconnectivity and limited visibility of the global supply chain presents new and evolving risks.
-With four of six areas of supply chain vulnerability related to visibility into complex networks – and with the severity and frequency of supply chain disruptions increasing, it becomes imperative to gain insights beyond Tier 1 suppliers.
+The growing interconnectivity and limited visibility of the global supply chain present new and evolving risks.
+With four of six areas of supply chain vulnerability related to visibility into complex networks, and with the severity and frequency of supply chain disruptions increasing, it becomes imperative to gain insights beyond Tier 1 suppliers.

 Gaining visibility and understanding into the level of vulnerability includes uncovering:

 The public sector is expected to comply with regulations that establish fundamental procurement rules while addressing contemporary supply chain concerns such as forced labor and beneficial ownership transparency.

 Dun & Bradstreet's procurement best practices strengthen accountability, reduce risk, and drive better outcomes throughout the entire acquisition management process: